tarannum-perween/Resume/README.md

 # Resume
 This repository contains the LaTex files of my resume.

-- You can find my resume in Tarannum_perween_Resume.pdf file.
+- You can find my resume in Tarannum_Resume.pdf file.